rsksmart/devportal-1.0/rif/rns/integrate/integrate-dapp.md

 const networkId = rns.currentNetworkId;
 ```

-> From now one, we assume `rns` is already instantiated.
+> From now on, we assume that `rns` is already instantiated.

 ## Authenticate users